 - Explore what to read next in Novelist

 Can’t find what you’re looking for in our LION catalog?
 We offer interlibrary loan services for borrowing books from throughout the state and even across the country!
-You can search the statewide catalog yourself.
-If you don’t find what you’re looking for in the statewide catalog, click on Blank Request and fill it out with as much information as you have.
-We will search high and low for your item!
 However, we are not able to borrow DVDs or music CDs from out of state libraries.
-Many libraries, even from within Connecticut will not send their DVDs or music CDs, but we will try to get it from other libraries in the state.
-You can also contact Clara, our Interlibrary Loan Librarian, at firstname.lastname@example.org or 203-245-7365 with item requests.
+Many libraries, even from within Connecticut, will not send their DVDs or music CDs, but we will try to get it from other libraries in the state.
+Please contact Clara, our Interlibrary Loan Librarian, at firstname.lastname@example.org or 203-245-7365 with item requests.

 We also provide books for dozens of book groups in town.
 If you would like us to work with you to get books free of charge for your book group, please contact Clara for more information.